 ‘Ubuntu 12.04 LTS’ the phrase used throughout this particular article, provides two repositories for installing OpenStack.
-The basic repository ships with the Essex release, whereas another supported repository ‘Ubuntu Cloud Archive’ grant access to the latest release (at the instance of writing) Grizzly.
-We shall be achieving an installation and configuration of OpenStack Identity service (including other OpenStack services as well) with packages from the Ubuntu Cloud Archive to implement the Grizzly release of software.
+The basic repository ships with the Essex release, whereas another supported repository ‘Ubuntu Cloud Archive’ grants access to the latest release (at the instance of writing) Grizzly.
+We shall be achieving an installation and configuration of OpenStack Identity service (including other OpenStack services as well) with packages from the Ubuntu Cloud Archive to implement the Grizzly release of the software.

 Carry out the subsequent steps to configure Ubuntu 12.04 LTS to operate the Ubuntu Cloud Archive:

 1) To access the Ubuntu Cloud Archive repository, we shall add this to our apt sources as shown: